goldmansachs/obevo/README.md

 * [Sample Project To Get Started](https://github.com/goldmansachs/obevo-kata)

+## Why Use Obevo?

-### Organized maintenance of all your DB-object files
+### Organized maintenance of all your DB object files to handle all use cases

-Write 1 file per DB object in your source code to make By allowing your DB files to be maintained per DB object (as you would with classes in application code), db file maintenance becomes much easier compared to DB Deployment tools that require a new file or change definition per migration:
+By allowing your DB files to be maintained per DB object (as you would with classes in application code), db file maintenance becomes much easier compared to DB Deployment tools that require a new file or change definition per migration: